jlburgos/Resume/README.md

 Resume
 ======

 My resume created using LaTeX.
-To compile the PDF, please make use of the makefile :-)
+To compile the PDF, please use of the makefile :-)